spacechase0/StardewValleyMods/DynamicGameAssets/docs/author-guide.md

 ### Crafting Recipes
 `$ItemType` - `"CraftingRecipe"`

+Note: Crafting recipes cannot have the string " Recipe" in them (including the space).
+So use either " recipe" or "_Recipe", and use i18n to show the " Recipe" part.

 Note: Unlike everything else, the `ID` field must be unique *across the game* (including vanilla recipes).

 Crafting recipes can be localized in the following keys: `"crafting.YourCraftingRecipe.name"` and `"crafting.YourCraftingRecipe.description"`.